Siberian Chiffchaff logo

 distinct yellow tinge in upper eye-ring and evident yellowish-olive fringes in the visible 'shoulder' area.

-Also the evident pale base to the bill, though it is as yet unclear whether this is confined to 'fulvescens'.
+Also the pale base to the bill, though is not exclusive to 'fulvescens'.

 Implications for field identification

-After much claim and counter-claim, Shipilina et al. have provided genetically-based evidence for the origins of morphological variation observed among tristis candidates.
+Although many questions remain relating to tristis-candidates reaching Britain and western Europe, Shipilina et al. (2017) have provided genetically-based evidence for the origins of morphological variation observed among tristis studied in western Siberia while also confirming that, in contrast, the appearance of individulas in the Yenisey region and Yakutia is consistent.
 They concluded that the taxa tristis and abietinus hybridize extensively in the sympatric region and genetic admixture is the principal origin of Chiffchaffs which deviate in appearance from 'classic' individuals.
 What are the implications of these genetic results for field identification of Siberian Chiffchaff?

 It seems that both appearance and vocalisations are controlled by a limited area of the genome, so that even an individual with the appearance and song of tristis may yet harbour ‘foreign alleles’.
 The paper notes that: ‘analysis of genomic composition of birds within the sympatric zone showed that several individuals express diagnostic plumage characters and perform diagnostic song despite harbouring the foreign mtDNA type and/or a considerable proportion of foreign nuclear alleles’.
 Full trait data were available for only a limited sample but indicated that abietinus morphotypes carrying tristis mtDNA were significantly more numerous than tristis morphotypes carrying abietinus mtDNA (among mixed populations studied by Marova et al. (2017), 56.7% of abietinus phenotypes cf. 4% of tristis phenotypes harboured a contrary mtDNA haplotype).
 Despite this imbalance, Marova et al. (2009, 2013) reported an individual with tristis morphotype and tristis song yet carrying abietinus mtDNA.

-These statistics on mtDNA mismatches have been interpreted as implying that a Chiffchaff which ‘looks like’ tristis and 'sounds like' tristis has a reasonably high probability of actually being a thoroughbred tristis (to quote informal comments on the web).
+These statistics on mtDNA mismatches have been interpreted as implying that a Chiffchaff which ‘looks like’ tristis and 'sounds like' tristis has a reasonably high probability of actually being a thoroughbred tristis.
 However, this overlooks the finding by Shipilina et al. that even individuals with matching morphotype (appearance) and mtDNA may yet harbour 'a significant number of foreign alleles' i.e. the nuclear genes are mixed.
 What the findings of Shipilina et al. indicate is that a Chiffchaff which ‘looks like’ tristis has a reasonably high probability of having tristis mtDNA - but it may still harbour a proportion of abietinus genes elsewhere in the genome.

 Also, in practice, in the field, matching morphotype and mtDNA begs the question of what is meant by ‘looks like tristis’?
 In the context of the paper by Shipilina et al., ‘looks like tristis’ means an absolute absence of misplaced yellow (as per the original ‘Svensson criteria’).
 Unfortunately, a complete absence of such yellow can only be guaranteed by examination in the hand.
 For this reason, the Swedish RC, for example, at one time would accept only trapped individuals.
 In the field it is impossible to confirm an absolute absence of misplaced yellow (or olive).